-During the Harapan last March 11, 2019, an accusation of an alleged lost money created a negative view to the current Letran Student Council.
+DURING THE Harapan last March 11, an accusation of alleged lost money created a negative view of the current Letran Student Council.

-“Actually, hindi rin naman namin siya masasabi kung paano nawala since wala naman kaming CCTV so hindi namin alam kung may kumuha,” Satimbre admitted.
+“Actually, hindi rin naman namin siya masasabi kung paano nawala since wala naman kaming CCTV.
+Hindi namin alam kung may kumuha,” Satimbre admitted.

-“But, one thing’s for sure, naka-safe kit siya inside the student council office.
-So, ibig sabihin ay nandito ang pera sa loob.
-Then after ilang days na dapat ay isu-surrender na namin siya sa Finance, noong kukuhanin na namin siya kung saan namin inilagay, doon na lang namin nalaman na wala na ‘yong pera sa pinagtaguan namin,” she narrated.
+“One thing’s for sure, naka-safe kit siya inside the student council office.
+Ibig sabihin ay nandito ang pera sa loob.
+Then after ilang days na dapat ay isu-surrender na namin siya sa Finance Office, noong kukuhanin na namin siya kung saan namin inilagay, doon na lang namin nalaman na wala na ‘yong pera sa pinagtaguan namin,” she narrated.

-According to Satimbre, a number of possible suspects came into their matter but they cannot accuse a person for stealing the lost fund since they do not have enough evidences to prove that the person is guilty of the case.
+According to Satimbre, several possible suspects came into their matter but they cannot accuse a person of stealing the lost fund since they do not have enough evidence to prove that the person is guilty of the case.

-“Kami ni Martin [auditor] and LJ [president], kami talaga ‘yong tatlong exe comm na nag-usap noong time na ‘yon, na okay may mga suspect tayo pero hindi natin siya pwedeng ituro nang wala namang tayong solid proof,” Satimbre explained.
+“Kami ni Martin [auditor] and LJ [president], kami talaga ‘yong tatlong executive committee na nag-usap noong time na ‘yon, na okay may mga suspect tayo pero hindi natin siya pwedeng ituro nang wala namang tayong solid proof,” she explained.

 “Doon namin naisip na instead na i-insist namin na siya ‘yong kumuha, since ‘di rin naman namin siya mako-confront agad dahil wala kaming solid proof, why not mag-seek na lang tayo agad ng solution para maibalik natin ang kung anumang nawala sa student council,” she added.